Chainlit/chainlit/.github/CONTRIBUTING.md

 poetry install
 ```

+Make sure you have the Python code formatter `black` installed as it is used in a pre-commit hook.
+Run `pip install black` if needed.

-## Contribute to the UI
+## Setup the UI

 The source code of the UI is in [src/chainlit/frontend](/src/chainlit/frontend).

-Before anything, go to [src/chainlit/frontend/api/index.ts](/src/chainlit/frontend/src/api/index.ts).
+Before anything, go to [src/chainlit/frontend/src/api/index.ts](/src/chainlit/frontend/src/api/index.ts).
 Find the definition of `const server` and inverse the comment:

 ```ts
 export const server = 'http://127.0.0.1:8000';